Lynn students

 Wellness Educators are a diverse group of student leaders, role models, and peers who provide quality, innovative, and inclusive programs and events to challenge Lynn University students to make informed and responsible decisions regarding their health.
 Students are engaged through programs in residence halls and classroom presentations on healthy eating, coping with stress, healthy relationships, and responsible decision-making.

 Wellness Educators are selected at the end of each academic year through an application and interview process.
-To learn more about becoming a Wellness Educator, stop by the Office of Student Wellness or contact a member of our team.
+To learn more about becoming a Wellness Educator, stop by Student Wellness and Health Promotions or contact a member of our team.

 Campus Recreation/Fitness Center